zhaobj/MyHadoop/README.txt

 and our wiki, at:

    http://wiki.apache.org/hadoop/
+hello , just test ,add the sortavoid in mapredcue
 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of